Are you feeling overwhelmed and confused? You are not alone.

 - Confirm you are eligible for Medicare

-- Receive and verify your red, white and blue Medicare ID card.
-Does it show you are enrolled in both Part A and Part B?
+- Receive and verify your red, white and blue Medicare ID card

-- Learn about Part D and determine which drug plan best suits you
+- Learn about Medicare Part D and choose the drug plan that best suits you

 - Review your coverage annually to make sure you are getting the most appropriate insurance at the right price

 We can help you through all of the steps in just one meeting.